Uniswap/CompactX/README.md

 # CompactX

 CompactX is a proof-of-concept, React-based web interface for performing cross-chain swaps.
-It is built using [The Compact](https://github.com/Uniswap/TheCompact) protocol.
+It is built using [The Compact](https://github.com/Uniswap/the-compact).

 ## Related Services